 Easy | 4,5 km | 1,5 – 2 hours

 The Valley of the Five Lakes hike is an easy hike right outside of Jasper, at the start of the Icefields Parkway, that takes you around 5 lakes in a loop.
 Generally, the hike is fairly easy, although there are some uphill and downhill paths.
 You’ll find some of the red chairs that are located in several parks in Canada along the way.
 Try to get here early, as it is a popular hike and the parking lot might fill up quickly.

 Easy | 6 km | 1,5 – 2,5 hours

 Head to the P7 parking lot to find the trailhead of the hike.
 Several hikes do start from the trailhead, but we decided to start following the 2B hike.
-Honestly, I didn’t expect that much from the hike, but the favourite pictures of the holiday were actually shot here!
+Honestly, I didn’t expect that much from the hike, but my favourite pictures of the holiday were shot here!